In the rolling hills of the Western Highlands, Watertown is a north-western suburb of the city of Waterbury.

 In Watertown the route passes by Connecticut Route 8 and continues to Bidwell Hill Road where it enters Black Rock State Park.

-Further south, in Watertown’s Oakville section you can pick up the Jericho Trail, which winds through a piece of the state forest for 3.5 miles.
+Further south, in Watertown’s Oakville section you can pick up the Jericho Trail.
+This winds through a stunning piece of the state forest for 3.5 miles.

 6. Leatherman Cave Trail